Board of Directors

-Ms. Stewart was admitted to the Barbados Bar in 2000.
+Onika was admitted to the Barbados Bar in 2000.
 She obtained her Bachelor of Laws Degree with Honours from the University of the West Indies, Cave Hill Campus in 1998 and her Legal Education Certificate from the Norman Manley Law School in 2000.
-In 2004, she was awarded a Master of Laws in intellectual property, telecommunications and Internet law from the University of London, Queen Mary & Westfield College.
+In 2004, she was awarded a Master of Laws in intellectual property, telecommunications and internet law from the University of London, Queen Mary & Westfield College.
 She also holds a certificate in Public Procurement Law and Governance from the University of the West Indies, which was awarded in 2013.

 Cecil McCarthy, LL.B (UWI) L.E.C.

 Cecil McCarthy was first employed as a Secondary School Teacher in 1976.
 He worked for two years in that position before leaving to study law at the University of the West Indies, Cave Hill Campus in 1978 graduating with honours in the Bachelor of Laws programme in 1981.
 He later attended the Hugh Wooding Law School where he obtained his Legal Education Certificate in 1983.

 Mr. McCarthy commenced legal practice in Barbados in 1984 and has been involved in most areas of civil practice, concentrating mainly on property law, conveyancing, succession, contract and family law.

 Mr. McCarthy has combined teaching with the practice of law and was a Law Lecturer at the Barbados Community College from 1986 to 1999 and a tutor in contract law at the U.W.I.(1983-86).
 Since 2009, Mr. McCarthy has been a Lecturer at the UWI in Labour and Employment Law.
 He has been the author of a weekly legal column in the Daily Nation, since 2001.